synesthesiam/rhasspy/docs/profiles.md

 # Profiles

 A Rhasspy profile contains all of the necessary files for wake word detection, speech transcription, intent recognition, and training.

-Each profile is a directory contained in the top-level `profiles` directory, The `profiles/defaults.json` file contains the default configuration for all profiles.
+Each profile is a directory contained in the top-level `profiles` directory.
+The `profiles/defaults.json` file contains the default configuration for all profiles.
 The `profile.json` file *inside* each individual profile directory (e.g., `profiles/en/profile.json`) **overrides** settings in `defaults.json`.

+When starting Rhasspy, you must specify a profile name with `--profile <NAME>` where `<NAME>` is the name of the profile directory (`en`, `nl`, etc.).

 ## Profile Directories

-Rhasspy uses an environment variable named `RHASSPY_PROFILES` to decide where to read/write profile files.
-By default, this is set to a directory named `profiles` wherever Rhasspy is running.

-Similar to the Unix `PATH` environment variable, you can add more directories to `RHASSPY_PROFILES` (separated by ":").
-Rhasspy will go through the list of directories from **right to left** (like `PATH`) when reading or writing a profile file (like `profile.json`).
-When *reading* a profile file, Rhasspy tries each of the directories until the file is found.
-When *writing* a profile file, Rhasspy will try to write to each directory, stopping when it succeeds.
+Rhasspy looks for profile-related files in two directories:

+1. The **system profile directory** (read only)
+    * Override with `--system-profiles <DIR>`
+2. The **user profile directory** (read/write)
+    * Override with `--user-profiles <DIR>`

+Files in the user profile directory override system files, and Rhasspy will *only* ever write to the user profile directory.
+The default location for each of these directories is:

+* Virtual Environment
+    * System profile location is `$PWD/profiles` where `$PWD` is Rhasspy's root directory (where `run-venv.sh` is located)
+    * User profile location is `$HOME/.config/rhasspy/profiles`
+* Docker
+    * System profile location is either `/usr/share/rhasspy/profiles` (ALSA) or `/home/rhasspy/profiles` (PulseAudio)
+    * User profile location **must** be explicity set and mapped to a volume:
+        * `docker run ... -v /path/to/profiles:/profiles synesthesiam/rhasspy-server --user-profiles /profiles`

 ### Example

-Assume you have `RHASSPY_PROFILES="/usr/share/rhasspy/profiles:/profiles"` and you add some new sentences to the `en` (English) profile in the web interface.
-When saving the `sentences.ini` file, Rhasspy will search for a **writable** directory in the following order:
+Assume you are running Rhasspy in a virtual environment, and you add some new sentences to the `en` (English) profile in the web interface.
+When saving the `sentences.ini` file, Rhasspy will create `$HOME/.config/rhasspy/profiles/en` (if it doesn't exist), and write `sentences.ini` in that directory.
+If you adjust and save your settings, you will find them in `$HOME/.config/rhasspy/profiles/en/profile.json`.

+## Downloading Profiles

+The first time Rhasspy loads a profile, it needs to download the required binary artifacts (acoustic model, base dictionary, etc.) from [the internet](https://github.com/synesthesiam/rhasspy-profiles/releases).
+After the initial download, Rhasspy can function completely offline.

+If you need to install Rhasspy onto a machine that is not connected to the internet, you can simply download the artifacts yourself and place them in a `download` directory *inside* the appropriate profile directory.
+For example, the `fr` (French) profile has [three artifacts](https://github.com/synesthesiam/rhasspy-profiles/releases/tag/v1.0-fr):

-1. `/profiles/en/`
+1. `cmusphinx-fr-5.2.tar.gz`
-2. `/usr/share/rhasspy/profiles/en/`
+2. `fr-g2p.tar.gz`

-If `/profiles/en` is writable, then `/profiles/en/sentences.ini` will be written with all of your sentences.
-When Rhasspy attempts to locate the profile file `sentences.ini` in the future, `/profiles/en/sentences.ini` will be found **first** and loaded *instead of* `/usr/share/rhasspy/profiles/en/sentences.ini`.

-## Default Profile

-Rhasspy desides which profile to load by looking at the value of `rhasspy.default_profile` in the **first** `defaults.json` file in can find in the `RHASSPY_PROFILES` environment variable (right to left).
-You can override this behavior by setting `RHASSPY_PROFILE` to the name of a different profile.
-This is easy to see with the [command-line interface](usage.md#command-line):

-    rhasspy-cli info --debugs | jq .rhasspy.default_profile
-    "en"

-    rhasspy-cli info | jq .language
-    "en"

-    RHASSPY_PROFILE=fr rhasspy-cli info | jq .language
-    "fr"
+3. `fr-small.lm.gz`

+If your user profile directory is `$HOME/.config/rhasspy/profiles`, then you should download/copy all three artifacts to `$HOME/.config/rhasspy/profiles/fr/download` on the offline machine.
+Now, when Rhasspy loads the `fr` profile and you click "Download", it will extract the files in the `download` directory without going out to the internet.

+If you want to know precisely which files Rhasspy is looking for for a given profile, visit the `profiles` directory in [the source code](https://github.com/synesthesiam/rhasspy/tree/master/profiles) and examine these scripts in that profile's directory:

+* `download-profile.sh`
+    * Downloads and extracts all required binary artifacts.
+Uses cache in `download` directory unless `--delete` option is given.
+* `check-profile.sh`
+    * Verifies that required binary artifacts are present.
+Returns non-zero exit code if download is required.

 ## Available Settings

 All available profile sections and settings are listed below:

 * `rhasspy` - configuration for Rhasspy assistant
-    * `default_profile` - name of the default profile
-    * `preload_profile` - true if speech/intent recognizers should be loaded immediately for default profile
+    * `preload_profile` - true if speech/intent recognizers should be loaded immediately for default profile (default: `true`)
-    * `listen_on_start` - true if Rhasspy should listen for wake word at startup
+    * `listen_on_start` - true if Rhasspy should listen for wake word at startup (default: `true`)
+    * `load_timeout_sec` - number of seconds to wait for internal actors before proceeding with start up
 * `home_assistant` - how to communicate with Home Assistant/Hass.io
     * `url` - Base URL of Home Assistant server (no `/api`)
     * `access_token` -  long-lived access token for Home Assistant (Hass.io token is used automatically)